dullroar/ten-steps-to-linux-survival/README.md

 You can also set the value of environment variables to the output of a command by surrounding it with paired \` ("back ticks", or "grave accent"):

-    ~ $ filetype=`file --print --mime-type --no-pad --print0 otschecker.csv`
+    ~ $ FILETYPE=`file --print --mime-type --no-pad --print0 otschecker.csv`
-    ~ $ echo $filetype
+    ~ $ echo $FILETYPE
     otschecker.csv: text/plain

 ### Who Am I?

 When writing scripts that can be run by any user, it may be helpful to know their user name at run-time.
 There are at least two different ways to determine that.
-The first is via environment variables:
+The first is via the `USER` environment variable:

     ~ $ echo $USER
     myuser